jrpotter/blog/_posts/2024-01-15-how-to-solve-it.md

 produce a larger total.
 Therefore the answer must be **no**, Bob cannot distribute the dollars in his pockets so that each contains a different number of dollars.

-{% warning %}
-I found myself getting lost in the weeds here a bit, overcomplicating the problem because I miscounted the number of summands in $0 + 1 + \cdots + 8$.
-A humbling reminder to take my time and be sure of each step as I navigate a problem, even when (*especially* when) something feels easy.
-{% endwarning %}
 {% endaccordion %}

 {% accordion Second Pass %}